pbnath/kubernetes-the-hard-way/docs/04-certificate-authority.md

 10.96.0.1
 ```

-Create a CA certificate, then generate a Certificate Signing Request and use it to create a private key:
+Create a CA certificate by first creating a private key, then using it to create a certificate signing request, then self-signing the new certificate with our key.

 ```bash
 {